If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Discussion

-Lonely people using ChatGPT as companions were not just prone to seek someone to talk with, but frequently looked for advice or solace regarding their personal situation.
+About 8\% of the relevant corpus contained dialogues considered lonely.
+We attribute this percentage to the userbase from Wildchat.
+Still, lonely people using ChatGPT as companions not only sought someone to talk with, but often looked for advice.
 Empirically, this seemed to be successful: users had longer-than-average conversations with the service, and interactions were not hostile.
-We were, however, unable to conclude whether ChatGPT alleviated loneliness--though in one instance, a user did express disappointment that the model did not remember them.
+We could not conclude whether ChatGPT alleviated loneliness, though in one instance a user expressed disappointment that it did not remember them, suggesting attachment.

-That said, the advice from ChatGPT typically involved talking to a therapist or counsellor.
-The disclaimers rarely, if ever, indicated that the model is not qualified to provide professional help, yet in multiple instances it still provided advice.
+The advice from ChatGPT normally involved talking to a therapist or counsellor.
+The disclaimers rarely, if ever, indicated that the model is not qualified to provide professional help, yet in multiple (12\%) instances it still provided advice.
 This was not concerning when users were just looking to talk to someone.
-However, it was far more worrisome in critical situations: the responses to users considering harming themselves only suggested therapy or, in a few instances, calling an emergency hotline.
-In one instance, the model recommended to engage in physical activity, and in only one response the model provided specific help (e.g., a phone number).
+However, it was far more worrisome in critical situations: the responses to users considering harming themselves or suicide only suggested therapy or, in a few instances, calling an emergency hotline.
+In one instance, the model recommended to engage in physical activity; and in only one response ChatGPT provided specific help (e.g., a phone number).